NVIDIA/spark-rapids/docs/compatibility.md

 ### String to Float

-Casting from string to floating-point types on the GPU returns incorrect results when the string represents any number in the following ranges.
+Casting from string to double on the GPU returns incorrect results when the string represents any number in the following ranges.
 In both cases the GPU returns `Double.MaxValue`.
 The default behavior in Apache Spark is to return `+Infinity` and `-Infinity`, respectively.

 - `1.7976931348623158E308 <= x < 1.7976931348623159E308`
 - `-1.7976931348623159E308 < x <= -1.7976931348623158E308`

+Casting from string to double on the GPU could also sometimes return incorrect results if the string contains high precision values.
+Apache Spark rounds the values to the nearest double, while the GPU truncates the values directly.

-Also, the GPU does not support casting from strings containing hex values.
+Also, the GPU does not support casting from strings containing hex values to floating-point types.

 This configuration is enabled by default.
 To disable this operation on the GPU set [`spark.rapids.sql.castStringToFloat.enabled`](additional-functionality/advanced_configs.md#sql.castStringToFloat.enabled) to `false`.